 Medicare Special Needs Plans in Des Moines, IA

 The Special Needs Plans (SNPs) offered by Medicare are a distinct type of Medicare Advantage plan sold in Des Moines, Iowa.
 They are available to people with special needs, disabilities, or chronic illnesses.

 Humana has a plan in the area with a $0 monthly premium.
-It has a maximum out-of-pocket cost (MOOP) of $3,450.
-It is a Local PPO plan with dual eligibility.
-Dual eligibility means it is available to anyone who qualifies for both Medicare and Medicaid.
+It has a maximum out-of-pocket cost (MOOP) of $3,450 and a Local PPO plan with dual eligibility.
+Dual eligibility is available to anyone who qualifies for both Medicare and Medicaid.